Previous Page Next Page

 • The program director reads the intake report and either approves or rejects it.
 If approved, the program director assigns the report in IMPACT to the program administrator.

-• The program administrator reads the intake report and either approves or rejects it.
+• The program administrator reads the intake report and either approves or rejects it in IMPACT within five days of the intake date.

 2156 Receiving a New Intake During an Open Investigation of Abuse or Neglect